Sovereign-Labs/sovereign-sdk-web3-js/examples/soak-testing/README.md

 A transaction generator is responsible for creating individual test transactions.
 It implements the `TransactionGenerator` interface and should be designed to:

-1. Create valid transactions for your rollup
+1. Create transactions for your rollup
 2. Handle transaction signing
 3. Verify transaction results
 4. Optionally implement failure scenarios